codedayafternoon/filteringmechanism/README.md

 *The `GetParameterValue()` function is one abstract Filter function that a converter to Url parameter string is using.*

 ### FilterFormatter
 Client wants to 'stringify' a Filter to a user friendly format.
 For this purpose Filter has the an injectable FilterFormatter.
-Already the abstract FilterFormatter does the heavy job to format to a desired string the filter, but also enables the client to extend this class to provide more control over formatting the Filter.
+Already the abstract FilterFormatter does the heavy job to format to a desired string, but also enables the client to extend this class to provide more control over formatting the Filter.
 To begin with, FilterFormatter has a textbased API for setting a string pattern which will guide the formatter to format the Filter.
 The text-based API of this pattern is display bellow:

 | Literal        |Initials| Description  |